ibm-cloud-docs/openshift/faqs.md

 - International Organization for Standardization (ISO 27001, ISO 27017, ISO 27018)
 - Payment Card Industry Data Security Standard (PCI DSS)

-To achieve HIPAA and PCI compliance for your environment, make sure to use [bare metal machines](/docs/openshift?topic=openshift-planning_worker_nodes#bm) for your worker nodes.
-With bare metal machines, all compute resources are dedicated exclusively to you, and you can control the isolation and resource consumption of your workloads.
+To achieve HIPAA and PCI compliance for your environment, make sure to use [dedicated virtual](/docs/openshift?topic=openshift-planning_worker_nodes#vm) or [bare metal](/docs/openshift?topic=openshift-planning_worker_nodes#bm) machines for your worker nodes, not shared virtual machines.
+With dedicated virtual or bare metal machines, all compute resources are dedicated exclusively to you, and you can control the isolation and resource consumption of your workloads.
 {: important}

 <img src="images/icon-vpc.png" alt="VPC infrastructure provider icon" width="15" style="width:15px; border-style: none"/> **VPC infrastructure**: Red Hat OpenShift on IBM Cloud implements controls commensurate with the following security standards: